-You are likely asking, does autoflowering marijuana plants produce seeds like regular sativa or indica plants?
+You are likely asking, does autoflowering marijuana plants produce seeds like regular Sativa or indica plants?
 We answer this question by taking a close look at autos.

-Is it possible to produce seeds?
+Is it possible that Autoflowering Marijuana produces seeds?

 Fortunately, making your own autoflowering cross is possible and doable than growing auto plant clones.
 If this was not possible, we will not see any kind of autoflowering cannabis seeds in your local dispensary.

 The process of producing your own seeds require the cultivation of regular seeds.
 These seeds will give you either a male or a female plant.
-What we want are male plants to come out of this seeds to produce pollen that will inseminate the female plant.
+What we want are male plants to come out of these seeds to produce pollen that will inseminate the female plant.
 With this in mind, avoid buying feminized seeds.
 These variants have a very low chance of growing into male plants.